 Better aligning the work of these two Crown Corporations could leverage funds to supplement the Rental Construction Financing Initiative and the National Housing Co-Investment Fund, which CMHC currently implements.
 Sector leaders indicate these two programs are currently insufficient to scale up green co-op and affordable purpose-built rental.
 There remains an overall gap between the total funds available to the National Housing Strategy (approximately \$70 billion) and the level of investment required to scale up affordable housing to sufficient levels.
-While CMHC presently has no firm estimate of the investment required to fill Canada's housing gap (although it is working on producing one), anecdotally some have suggested the figure is \$200 billion or more.
+While there is no firm estimate of the additional investment required to fill Canada's housing gap, anecdotal estimates from some in the sector have suggested the figure is \$200 billion or more.